vicky1997/vicky1997/index.md

 I am a Msc Physics/Astrophysics student at Ludwig-Maximilians-University of Munich.
-My interests range broadly from Star formation to Astrophysical Fluid dynamics.
+My interests range broadly from star formation to astrophysical fluid dynamics.
 My current interests are in turbulent magnentic fields in astrophysical scales.
 In my free time I play the violin and crack jokes to annoy other people through the instagram handle PunPaadu.